nus-cs2030s/2324-s2/docs/34-stream.md

 Notice how each of the four components matches neatly with one operation on stream!

 With a stream, we no longer have to write loops, we have moved the iterations to within each operation in the stream.
 We no longer need to maintain states and counters, they are done within each operation as needed as well.
-This has another powerful implication: our code becomes more _declarative_, we only need to concern about what we want at each step, much less about how to do it.
+This has another powerful implication: our code becomes more _declarative_, we only need to be concerned about what we want at each step, much less about how to do it.
 Doing so makes our code more succinct and less bug-prone.

 ## Caution: Avoid Overusing Streams